LOADING ...

 And they bound the musket her

-With the barrel beneath her
+With the beneath her breast

 "oh look for me by